Short Term Accommodation Licensing By-law Review

 The term "short-term accommodation" typically describes rentals that occur over a short period of time (e.g. less than 30 days).
 Popular online platforms, such as Airbnb, Flipkey, Homeaway, VRBO and Roomorama facilitate bookings and payments for short-term accommodations.
 Short-term accommodations may occur in houses, townhouses, second suites, condominiums and rental apartment buildings; and may be operated by both property owners and tenants.
 There has been a rise in the number of people in Oakville, in the Greater Toronto Area, and around the world renting property or rooms in their homes for short periods.

-May 9, 2017 - A public open house took place which encouraged dynamic discussion with staff on various topics relating to short term accomodations such as safety, regulations and enforcement and neighbourhood impact.
-Visual display boards from the open house are available offering more information on key facts identified by staff.
+May 9, 2017 - A public open house took place which encouraged dynamic discussion with staff on various topics relating to short-term accomodations such as safety, regulations and enforcement and neighbourhood impact.
+Display boards from the open house are available offering more information on key facts identified by staff along with the public comments noted..

 Send us your comments

-Send us your comments or input directly at email@example.com
+Send us your comments or questions directly at firstname.lastname@example.org

 About short-term accommodation in Oakville